 ABOUT LITE BRITE NEON STUDIO

-Lite Brite Neon Studio is a queer trans-led collective of craftspeople that specializes in the production of neon art, display, luminous visual props and architectural lighting through a collaborative approach.
+Lite Brite Neon Studio is a collective of craftspeople that specializes in the production of neon art, display, luminous visual props and architectural lighting through a collaborative approach.
 They seek to transform and transmit the power of light art and display as a viable medium to convey the mystical truths that surround us in everyday life.
-Their work has graced the facade of the Venice Biennale; appeared on the cover of The New York Times, Artforum, and Print Magazine; in the windows of MoMA, Tiffany & Co., and Bergdorf Goodman; and can be found in museums, galleries, and other visual displays worldwide.
-They also serve as a resource for the preservation and restoration of historic neon art and displays for many private and public collections including the Dia Art Foundation, MoMA, and the Whitney Museum of Art.
+Their work has graced the facade of the Venice Biennale; appeared on the cover of the New York Times, Artforum, and Print Magazine; in the windows of MoMa, Tiffany & Co., and Bergdorf Goodman's; and can be found in museums, galleries, and other visual displays worldwide.
+They also serve as a resource for the preservation and restoration of historic neon art and displays for many private and public collections including the Dia Center for the Arts, MoMa, and the Whitney Museum of Art.

 ARCHIVE